 A defined benefit plan is a post-employment plan that defines an amount of post-employment benefit that an employee will receive on retirement, usually dependent on one or more factors such as age, years of service and salary.
 The legal obligation for any benefits from this kind of post-employment plan remains with the Group, even if plan assets for funding the defined benefit plan have been acquired.
 Plan assets may include assets specifically designated to a long-term benefit fund, as well as qualifying insurance policies.
 The Group's post-employment defined benefit pension plans cover all regular full-time employees.
 The respective pension plans are tax-qualified, noncontributory and administered by respective trustees of four significant subsidiaries.
 The liability recognized in the consolidated statement of financial position for a defined benefit plan is the present value of the defined benefit obligation ("DBO") less the fair value of plan assets at the end of the reporting period.
 The DBO is calculated annually by independent actuaries using the projected unit credit method.
-The present value of the DBO is determined by discounting the estimated future cash outflows for expected benefit payments using a discount rate derived from the interest rates of zero-coupon government bonds, that are denominated in the currency in which the benefits will be paid and that have terms to maturity approximating to the terms of the related post-employment liability.
-The interest rates are based on the reference rates published by Bloomberg using its valuation technology, Bloomberg Valuation ("BVAL").
+The present value of the DBO is determined by discounting the estimated future cash outflows for expected benefit payments using a discount rate derived from the interest rates of zero-coupon government bonds, that are denominated in the currency in which the benefits will be paid and that have terms to maturity approximating to the reference rates published by Bloomberg using its valuation technology, Bloomberg Valuation ("BVAL").
 BVAL provides evaluated prices that are based on market observations from contributed sources.